-

 Meeting Format

-Student Conduct & Community Standards reserves the right to change the meeting format at any time.
+SCCS reserves the right to change the meeting format at any time.

-Any student who wishes to adjust the meeting format must email their Conduct Administrator and explain the reason for the adjustment.
+Any Student who wishes to adjust the meeting format must email their Conduct Administrator and explain the reason for the adjustment.
 This request will be approved or denied by the Conduct Administrator.

 -